 - There is some evidence that legalization is associated with a decrease in violent crime.

-- There is evidence that neighborhoods with legal marijuana dispensaries have lower crime rates than neighborhoods which don’t.
+- There is evidence that neighborhoods with legal marijuana dispensaries have lower crime rates than neighborhoods that don’t.

-- Legalization of marijuana is associated with a decrease in prescription of opioid pain killers, as well as opioid related hospitalization and death.
+- The legalization of marijuana is associated with a decrease in the prescription of opioid pain killers, as well as opioid-related hospitalization and death.

-Bottom line: Total legalization of marijuana use, legalization for medical purposes and decriminalization of marijuana use do NOT increase crime.
+The bottom line: Total legalization of marijuana use, legalization for medical purposes, and decriminalization of marijuana use do NOT increase crime.
 To claim otherwise is, at best, misleading.

 As legalization becomes more prevalent in the US and elsewhere, ongoing and more extensive research will be able to tell us more about the beneficial effects of legalization in different areas of society.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.